AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 - \alib{boxing;Box::UnboxUnsignedIntegral}
 - \alib{boxing;Box::UnboxFloatingPoint}
 - \alib{boxing;Box::UnboxCharacter}

-These method internally select code depending on the according compiler symbols.
+These methods internally select code depending on the according compiler-symbols.
 Some of these methods are just a simple inline alias functions in the non-bijective case, while otherwise they become true library functions that aggregate all necessary tests and unboxing operations of the different possible types.

 \note
-  Any \alibmod_nl that relies on \alib_boxing_nl, for example modules \alib_basecamp or
+  Any \alibmod_nl that relies on \alib_boxing_nl, for example modules \alib_format or
-  \alib_expressions, use this symbol to compile and be compatible with any of the selected setting.<br>
+  \alib_expressions, uses this symbol to compile and be compatible with any of the selected setting.<br>
   However, if the defaults are disabled and then furthermore a custom boxing for fundamental types is defined (which is explained in a later chapter), then these \alibmods_nl